AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/custom-indexing.md

 ### Important points for this Index

-When following the deployment guide, use the following specifics for the Markup Search and Replace index:
+When following the deployment guide, use the following specifics for the Find and replace index:

 - **Index name**: `guidesAssetLucene-1-custom-1`
 - **Index type**: Fully custom index (not a customization of OOTB index)